karanchinch10/Oldcar_Sell_Regression/README.md

 #  Used Cars Price Prediction
 ## Problem Statement
-As Now a day we know many peoples are going to buy second hand car instaed of buying new one, because its is better investment option where we get almost 30-40% discount. but main question arise here is how will us know actual selling price of car base on their features or which factor matters mostt to determmine selling price of car??
+As Now a day we know many peoples are going to buy second hand car instaed of buying new one, because its is better investment option where we get almost 30-40% discount. but main question arise here is how will us know actual selling price of car base on their features or which factor matters mostt to determine selling price of car??
 So in orer to solve this complex problem, I have taken this dataset from kaggle to build machine learning model which will predict the estimated price of car at which car should be sold base on features.

 ![Semantic description of image](used_car.jpg "Image Title")
 ## Content